A constrained risk inequality for general losses: Introduction

 \section{Introduction}

 In the theory of optimality for statistical estimators, we wish to develop the tightest lower bounds on estimation error possible.
 With this in mind, three desiderata make a completely satisfying lower bound: it is distribution specific, in the sense that the lower bound is a function of the specific distribution $P$ generating the data; the lower bound is uniformly achievable, in that there exist estimators achieving the lower bound uniformly over $P$ in a class $\mc{P}$ of distributions; and there is a super-efficiency result, so that if an estimator $\what{\theta}$ achieves better risk than that indicated by the lower bound at a particular distribution $P_0$, there exist other distributions $P_1$ where the estimator has worse risk than the bound.
-While for general estimation problems, the Stein phenomenon~\cite{Stein56} shows that satisfying all three of these desiderata is impossible, in the case of estimation of a one-dimensional functional $\theta(P)$ of a distribution $P$, one can often develop such results.
+While for problems of estimating a three or higher-dimensional quantity, the Stein phenomenon~\cite{Stein56} shows that satisfying all three of these desiderata is impossible, in the case of estimation of a real-valued functional $\theta(P)$ of a distribution $P$, one can often develop such results.
+It is the purpose of this pedagogical note to show a transparent proof of such lower bounds via a ``hardest one-dimensional subproblem'' argument~\cite{Stein56a}.
+Our hope is that this perspective is useful for explanation of the failures of super-efficient estimators, such as the Hodges' estimator, which must achieve inflated error away from points at which they are superefficient, or for researchers who wish to simply develop lower bounds in functional estimation.

 In classical one-parameter families of distributions, such as location families or exponential families, the Fisher Information governs estimation error in a way satisfying our three desiderata of locality, achievability, and impossibility of super-efficiency, and in classical parametric problems, no estimator can be super-efficient on more than a set of measure zero points~\cite{LeCamYa00,VanDerVaart97,VanDerVaart98}.
 Similarly satisfying results hold in other problems.
 In the case of estimation of the value of a convex function $f$ in white noise, for example, \citet{CaiLo15} provide precisely such a result, characterizing a local modulus of continuity with properties analogous to the Fisher information.
 For stochastic convex optimization problems, \citet*{ChatterjeeDuLaZh16} give a computational analogue of the Fisher Information that governs the difficulty of optimizing the function.